sendgrid/docs/source/Classroom/Send/When_Emails_Are_Sent/can_i_stop_a_send_in_progress.md

 2. Assign Batch ID to an Email
 {% endanchor %}

-The batch ID generated in step 1 can now be used when scheduling an email via the Web API v3 by setting the value of `batch_id` to your new batch ID in a v3/mail/send request and setting the value of `send_at` to a UNIX timestamp representing the time you want your email sent.
+The batch ID generated in step 1 can now be used when scheduling an email via the SendGrid API v3 by setting the value of `batch_id` to your new batch ID in a [v3/mail/send]({{root_url}}/API_Reference/Web_API_v3/Mail/index.html) request and setting the value of `send_at` to a UNIX timestamp representing the time you want your email sent.
 For example:

 {% apiv3example post POST https://api.sendgrid.com/v3/mail/send %}
 {% apiv3requestbody %}